ConeCatLus/game-show/README.md

         "Title": "Bohemian Rhapsody"
       },
       "answer-info": "Required - An answer object.
-Each key represents an input field placeholder.", "image": "../images/inception.avif",
+Each key represents an input field placeholder.", "answerImage": "../images/answerImg.png",
+      "answerImage-info": "Add an image to be shown with the answer", "image": "../images/inception.avif",
       "image-info": "Optional - Displays an image.",
       "audio": [